ThaaoBlues/Blue/README.md

 - give you informations about the weather

-- interract with some irobots cleaners (very buggy)

 A webserver is running on port 80 to access and config Blue easily.